ConorCrilly/HackerRankProblems/README.md

 # HackerRankProblems
-Contains some solutions to HackerRank problems
+Contains some solutions to HackerRank problems that I have solved to get used to Python.